PurdueRCAC/AnvilOps/docs/src/content/docs/intro/what-is-anvilops.md

 AnvilOps is a platform-as-a-service for Kubernetes.

 - Platform-as-a-service: a system that allows users to deploy applications with no concern for the underlying infrastructure.
 A PaaS typically provides conveniences, like logging and monitoring, CI/CD, and horizontal scaling so that users do not have to manage them themselves.
-- Kubernetes: a container orchestration system that maximizes availability of applications by scaling across multiple servers.
+- [Kubernetes](https://kubernetes.io/): a container orchestration system with a powerful set of features for deploying containerized applications, scaling them across servers, and ensuring they are available.
+- Container: A lightweight unit of software containing all the code and dependencies an application needs to run.
+Containers are useful for running applications in different environments or at scale.

 ## Key Features